This Blog

 as given by Sathguru Venkataraman

 AUDIO HELP: Listen to a slow recitation of the Karunya Tharpana mantra.
-Use
+Use this audio help to learn this mantra.

 The Kaarunya tharpana mantra in Tamil and Hindi script below.